torvalds/linux/Documentation/driver-api/media/v4l2-subdev.rst

 v4l2_subdev_state, managed by the V4L2 core, which contains the try configuration.

-To simplify the subdev drivers the V4L2 subdev API now optionally supports a centrally managed active configuration represented by :c:type:`v4l2_subdev_state`.
+To simplify the subdev drivers the V4L2 subdev API analw optionally supports a centrally managed active configuration represented by :c:type:`v4l2_subdev_state`.
 One instance of state, which contains the active device configuration, is stored in the sub-device itself as part of